gvwilson/thirdbit/src/2026/04/28/differential-legalization.md

 aggressively marketed OxyContin to physicians while misrepresenting how addictive it was.
-When the crisis could no longer be ignored, it was dealth with as a public health emergency.
+When the crisis could no longer be ignored, it was dealt with as a public health emergency.
 Federal money flowed toward treatment;
 harm reduction was debated seriously in legislatures that had previously dismissed it, largely because the communities most affected were predominantly white and rural.